 In 1997, Terry Marler-DeRosier, founder and Women’s Health Nurse Practitioner, merged her practice with the Center’s enabling us to expand to offer prenatal care.
 We are the only provider in Maine to offer the full range of reproductive health care for women, including both abortion care and prenatal care.

 Women have and always will be at the forefront of our mission.
 In all areas of our work, we seek to honor women’s lives.
-We are privileged to stand with and for women.
+We are privileged to stand with and for women and transgender people.

 Mabel’s has a proud history of advocating for access to abortion care and LGBT rights since its founding in 1984.
 Our founders created the Center specifically with the intent to be bold and decisive advocates for abortion access and that tradition continues today.